 Factors Influencing Bitcoin’s Value:

-- Scarcity: Finite supply of 21 million Bitcoins.
+1. Scarcity: Finite supply of 21 million Bit coins.

-- Security: Blockchain ensures secure and tamper-proof transactions.
+3. Security: Blockchain ensures secure and tamper proof transactions.

-- In the real world, people perform transactions using a Digital Wallet or Bitcoin-wallet, and the system automates and executes the above-shown transactions in a very user-friendly way.
-Moreover you will find an app for bitcoin in App store or Play store.
+• In the real world, people perform transactions using a Digital Wallet or Bitcoin wallet, and the system automates and executes the above shown transactions in a very user friendly way.
+Moreover you will find an app for bit coin in Apple App store or Google Play store.

 How to Buy or Sell Using Bitcoin

-- Get a Digital Wallet: Download a Bitcoin-wallet from the App Store or Play Store.
+1. Get a Digital Wallet: Download a Bitcoin wallet from the App Store or Play Store.

-- Buy: Purchase Bit-coin from cryptocurrency exchanges using your local currency.
+2. Buy: Purchase Bitcoin from cryptocurrency exchanges using your local currency.

-- Initiate Transactions: Use your private key to send Bitcoin to someone’s public key.
+3. Initiate Transactions: Use your private key to send Bit coin to someone’s public key.

 Examples of Usage: